cpintado/test-maven-publish/README.md

 ghcr.io/cpintado/test-maven-publish:v1.0.0
 ```

-Both of the above examples will publish to the `cpintado-org/testpackages` repository a package with the specified ARTIFACT_ID and GROUP_ID, with version number `1.0.0`.
+Both of the above examples will publish to the `cpintado-org/testpackages` repository a package with the specified `ARTIFACT_ID` and `GROUP_ID`, with version number `1.0.0`.

 This is the simplest example but you can use more environment variables to suit your use case.